allegro/allegro.tech/_posts/2016-06-14-kotlin-null-safety-part1.md

 or [Checker Framework](http://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#nullness-checker).
 2. The code in `setName` has a striking resemblance (surprise!) to the code we wrote in our smart cast example.
 The only difference is the usage of the `throwNpe` method.
-Weʼll delve into the details a bit later -- for now we can make a simplification and state  that it throws `KotlinNullPointerException` (which extends `NullPointerException`).
+Weʼll delve into the details in part 2 -- for now we can make a simplification and state  that it throws `KotlinNullPointerException` (which extends `NullPointerException`).

 ### Parameter validation